-Yes, before he decided to spend all his time doing voice-overs as a donkey and giving rides to transvestite hookers, Eddie Murphy made a series of films called Beverly Hills Cop.
+Eddie Murphy once made a series of films called Beverly Hills Cop.

 The premise was simple Eddie would point at things and laugh like a duck with asthma.
 This worked for two films.
 By the time the third and forth Beverly Hills Cop (secretly released under the name 'Metro') rolled around people had tired of his schtick.

 So for part 3, Murphy enlisted the help of, the one an only, George Lucas.

 The scene was simple: Murphy addresses some tourists and then the camera reveals that one of the tourists was George Lucas!
 (Not sure why I put an exclamation point there, at this point in the paragraph that was pretty much a given.)

 So Lucas stared at the camera and thousands of movie viewers shouted "Get back to work, Lucas!
 Quick making us wait for those other Star Wars films!
 We need our Jar Jar Binks!"

 Man, this was great.
 If you haven't seen the Coen Brothers Ladykillers yet, hurry out and see it.
 Even if only for Laughing Guy.
 A portly happy laughing guy.
 We should all be so lucky.

 If you haven't seen it yet, picture yourself tickling Reuben Studdard.
 Eh, wait don't do that.